 An international tender for the North Bangkok CCGP Block 2 EPC contract opened in February 2012.
 The contract was awarded one year later to the Alstom-Sumitomo consortium with an estimated cost implication of THB14.6bn ($500m).

-It also provides service and maintenance to the plant over 12 years under a separate contract.
+It also provided service and maintenance to the plant for 12 years under a separate contract.